Inspiring girls to pursue 21st-century science, math, engineering, and tech skills

 Last Thursday, January 17, we enjoyed a special visit from Dr. Paul Haefner, who presented us with a detailed description of his career and and how he helps equestrians to reach their goals and overcome challenges.
 Dr. Haefner combines his passion for horses and experience in the equestrian field with his extensive knowledge of human psychology to help people raise their level of performance and conquer certain challenges of the equestrian sport.
 This led him to create his own company, Riding Far, through which he helps equestrians face problems such as fear, anxiety, motivation, focus, pressure, and so on.
 It was created with the goal of raising riders' awareness about the importance of mental skills in the equestrian world.
 Dr. Haefner also helps people to establish good connections with their horses and achieve their own personal growth goals.

 A native Pennsylvanian, Kristine has taught and served as a teacher leader in a variety of school settings.
-Her passion for teaching developed as a student at Middlebury College, where she earned her B.A. in Physics with Honors and received the department's Outstanding Teaching Assistant Award.
+Her passion for teaching developed as a student at Middlebury College, where she earned her B.A. in Physics.
 It was there, as one of only a handful of female physics majors, that she became committed to making physics and STEM accessible to all.
-Kristine has also earned an M.A. in Teaching from Duke University, where she was a Robert Noyce Teaching Fellow, and an M.Ed. in Administration and Supervision from the University of Houston.
+Kristine has also earned an M.A. in Teaching from Duke University and an M.Ed. in Administration and Supervision from the University of Houston.
+She is currently pursuing her Ed.D. in Educational Leadership and Policy at Vanderbilt University's Peabody College of Education.

 Interested in the intersection of music and physics, Kristine has taught several summer courses on the science of music.
-She is an avid musician, and enjoys yoga and cycling in her spare time.
+She currently sings with Voce Chamber Singers in Vienna, VA, and enjoys yoga and cooking in her spare time.

-Lindsey Bowser graduated from William Smith College, in 2002, with a Bachelor of Science in Chemistry.
-She continued her education at the University of Virginia, where she studied sedimentation processes in the main drinking water reservoir for Charlottesville, VA, and earned a Master of Science degree in Environmental Science.
+Lindsey Bowser graduated from William Smith College in 2002 with a B.S. in Chemistry.
+She continued her education at the University of Virginia, where she studied sedimentation processes in the main drinking water reservoir for Charlottesville, VA, and earned an M.S. in Environmental Science.

-Lindsey joined the Foxcroft faculty in Fall 2007 and teaches Chemistry, AP Chemistry, AP Statistics, and a variety of electives.
-A lifelong student, she returned to school for a Master of Science in Science Education at Montana State University, which she completed in 2011.
+Lindsey joined the Foxcroft faculty in Fall 2007 and teaches Chemistry, AP Chemistry, and a variety of electives.
+A lifelong student, she returned to school for an M.S. in Science Education at Montana State University, which she completed in 2011.

 Lindsey, who also serves on the Applegate Dorm team and coaches JV basketball, lives on campus with her three cat “children.”